THIS AGREEMENT is made the day of acceptance to the service contract and its terms and conditions.

 (b) suspend all Services until payment has been made in full.

-5.8 All payments payable to Add Media (Group) Ltd under the Contract shall become due immediately on termination of the Contract, despite any other provision.
+5.7.1 Without prejudice to any other right or remedy that Add Media (Group) Ltd may have, if the Customer fails to pay Add Media (Group) Ltd within 14 days of the due date Add Media (Group) Ltd may delete website from its servers.
+Retrieving the website from back up files and reinstating the website will result in additional charges being applied.5.8 All payments payable to Add Media (Group) Ltd under the Contract shall become due immediately on termination of the Contract, despite any other provision.
 This condition is without prejudice to any right to claim for interest under the law, or any such right under the Contract.
 5.1.9 Add Media (Group) Ltd may, without prejudice to any other rights it may have, set off any liability of the Customer to Add Media (Group) Ltd against any liability of Add Media (Group) Ltd to the Customer.

 5.9 The Direct Debit Guarantee: This Guarantee is offered by all Banks and Building Societies that take part in the Direct Debit Scheme.
 The efficiency and security of the Scheme is monitored and protected by your own Bank or Building Society.
 If the amounts to be paid or the payment dates change Add Media (Group) LTD will notify you 10 working days in advance of your account being debited or as otherwise agreed.
 If an error is made by Add Media (Group) LTD or your Bank or Building Society, you are guaranteed a full and immediate refund.
 You can cancel a Direct Debit at any time by writing to your Bank or Building Society.
 Please also send a copy of your letter to us.